-39.3 This Agreement shall be binding upon and inure to the benefit of the parties and their respective successors and transferees.
-This agreement may not be assigned, transferred or novated, in full or in part, by either party to any other party without the prior written consent of the other party hereto; provided, however, that Purchaser may assign, transfer or novate, in full or in part, its rights and obligations hereunder without the prior written consent of the other party to (a) any affiliated entity with it within the meaning of article 1:20 and 1:22 of the Belgian Code of Companies and associations , or (b) to a successor or transferee, whether by merger, consolidation, purchase or otherwise, of the business or assets of Purchaser, or parts thereof, to which the subject matter of this agreement relates.
+39.4 This Agreement shall be binding upon and inure to the benefit of the parties and their respective successors and transferees.
+This Agreement may not be assigned, transferred or novated, in full or in part, by either party to any other party without the prior written consent of the other party hereto; provided, however, that Purchaser may assign, transfer or novate, in full or in part, its rights and obligations hereunder without the prior written consent of the other party to (a) any affiliated entity, or (b) to a successor or transferee, whether by merger, consolidation, purchase or otherwise, of the business or assets of Purchaser, or parts thereof, to which the subject matter of this Agreement relates.

-- 39.4 This agreement shall be binding upon and inure to the benefit of the parties and their respective successors and transferees.
-This agreement may not be assigned, transferred or novated, in full or in part, by either party to any other party without the prior written consent of the other party hereto; provided, however, that Bayer may assign, transfer or novate, in full or in part, its rights and obligations hereunder without the prior written consent of the other party to (a) any affiliated entity, or (b) to a successor or transferee, whether by merger, consolidation, purchase or otherwise, of the business or assets of Bayer, or parts thereof, to which the subject matter of this agreement relates. - 39.5 Supplier may offset only against undisputed or legally upheld claims.
-If Supplier has a right to withhold performance, Supplier may do so only against claims that originate from the same contractual relationship. - 39.6 Otherwise the statutory provisions governing offsetting and withholding rights apply. - 39.7 Supplier must immediately notify Purchaser in writing of any transfer of the Agreement by operation of law and of any change in its company name. - 39.8 Force Majeure: Where a Party is unable, wholly or in part, by reason of fire, flood, explosion, earthquake, riot, act of God, war or terrorist activities, through no fault of the Party declaring Force Majeure and not resulting in any way from its negligence or willful misconduct to carry out its obligations under this Agreement, excluding payment obligations ("Force Majeure Event"), such obligations shall be suspended so far as they are affected by the Force Majeure Event and, in relation to such suspended obligations, neither Party shall be liable to the other or be deemed to be in breach of this Agreement for reason of delay in performance or failure of performance. - 39.9 Belgian law shall apply, excluding its conflict of law rules.
-The UN Convention of April 11, 1980, on agreements for the International Sale of Goods shall not apply. - 39.10 If a purchase order references INCOTERMS without indicating the year, INCOTERMS apply in the version in force at the time of the purchase order. - 39.11 The courts of Brussels shall have exclusive jurisdiction. - 39.12 Bayer is not obliged and willing to participate in dispute resolution procedures.
+39.5 Supplier may offset only against undisputed or legally upheld claims.
+If Supplier has a right to withhold performance, Supplier may do so only against claims that originate from the same contractual relationship.

+39.6 Otherwise the statutory provisions governing offsetting and withholding rights apply.

+39.7 Supplier must immediately notify Purchaser in writing of any transfer of the Agreement by operation of law and of any change in its company name.

+39.8 Force Majeure: Where a Party is unable, wholly or in part, by reason of fire, flood, explosion, earthquake, riot, act of God, war or terrorist activities, through no fault of the Party declaring Force Majeure and not resulting in any way from its negligence or willful misconduct to carry out its obligations under this Agreement, excluding payment obligations ("Force Majeure Event"), such obligations shall be suspended so far as they are affected by the Force Majeure Event and, in relation to such suspended obligations, neither Party shall be liable to the other or be deemed to be in breach of this Agreement for reason of delay in performance or failure of performance.

+39.9 Dutch law shall apply, excluding its conflict of law rules.
+The UN Convention of April 11, 1980, on agreements for the International Sale of Goods shall not apply.

+39.10 If a purchase order references INCOTERMS without indicating the year, INCOTERMS apply in the version in force at the time of the purchase order.

+39.11 The courts of Amsterdam shall have exclusive jurisdiction.

+39.12 Bayer is not obliged and willing to participate in dispute resolution procedures within the meaning of the German Consumer Dispute Settlement Act.
 The EU Commission provides an online dispute resolution platform (OS platform) for consumer disputes resulting from online purchase agreements and online service contracts.
-You can access this platform via <http://ec.europa.eu/consumers/odr/>. - 39.13 If individual provisions of the Agreement are or become invalid or unenforceable in whole or in part, the remaining provisions shall be unaffected thereby. - 39.14 If provisions are excluded from the Agreement, are invalid or unenforceable, the content of the agreement shall be as required by law.
+You can access this platform via <http://ec.europa.eu/consumers/odr/>.

+39.13 If individual provisions of the Agreement are or become invalid or unenforceable in whole or in part, the remaining provisions shall be unaffected thereby.

+39.14 If provisions are excluded from the Agreement, are invalid or unenforceable, the content of the agreement shall be as required by law.
 Only otherwise and if no additional interpretation of the Agreement takes priority or is possible, the parties shall replace the invalid or unenforceable provision with a valid and enforceable provision that comes economically as close as possible to the original provision in consideration of their mutual interests.

+Updated: 2025